Thomas B. Griffith: Federal judicial service

 The Senate failed to act on Griffith's nomination in 2004, and it lapsed.
 Bush resubmitted the nomination for the same seat on February 14, 2005.
 On June 14, 2005, the Senate confirmed Griffith by a 73–24 vote.
 Twenty Democrats joined fifty-three Republicans in voting for Griffith's confirmation.
 (Two Republicans and one Independent did not vote.)
 Democrats voting for confirmation included Barack Obama, Joe Biden, Minority Leader Harry Reid, and Minority Whip Dick Durbin.
 Despite earlier criticisms of Griffith, the Washington Post endorsed his nomination, noting that he was "widely respected by people in both parties" as a "sober lawyer with an open mind".
-Griffith was the second of three Bush nominees to the D.C.
-Circuit confirmed by the Senate.
 He received his commission on June 29, 2005.

+In 2011, Griffith was included on The New Republic's list of Washington's most powerful but least famous people.

 On March 5, 2020, Griffith announced that he would retire from the bench in September of that year.
 Griffith retired on September 1, 2020.

-In April 2021, President Joe Biden named Griffith to the new Presidential Commission on the Supreme Court of the United States.
+In April 2021, President Joe Biden named Griffith to the Presidential Commission on the Supreme Court of the United States.
 In September 2022, Griffith was one of two candidates proposed by the government as a special master to review documents seized in the FBI search of Mar-a-Lago.
+In July 2023, Judge Christopher R. Cooper of the United States District Court for the District of Columbia designated Griffith as the mediator of a dispute between the United States Court of Appeals for the Federal Circuit and Federal Circuit Judge Pauline Newman.

+In December 2022, Griffith was elected to the ALI.
+He is also a recipient of a Lifetime Achievement Award from The National Law Journal (2022) and a Defender of Democracy Award from the Center for Election Innovation & Research (2022).

 Personal

-Griffith attended BYU and later became the university's General Counsel from 2000 to 2005, where he also served as president of the church's BYU 9th Stake.
+Griffith attended BYU and was later the university's General Counsel from 2000 to 2005, where he also served as president of the church's BYU 9th Stake.
 He previously served as bishop of the Leesburg, Virginia Ward.

 Griffith married the former Susan Ann Stell and they are the parents of six children.